Alex-Space/sws-preloader/readme.txt

 == Screenshots ==

-1. screenshot-1.jpg - Where you can find plugin options.
-2. screenshot-2.jpg - List of preloaders - "With background".
+1. List of preloaders - "With background".
-3. screenshot-3.jpg - List of preloaders - "Without background".
+2. List of preloaders - "Without background".
-4. screenshot-4.jpg - You can download your own preloader.
+3. You can download your own preloader.

 == Changelog ==